 Here are some common misunderstandings first-time Abstract users face:

 At any time, your teammates can go into your Branch and see what kinds of design explorations you’re working on.
 Projects are open and transparent to all Organization Members.
 But your teammates won’t see changes to Master until you actually merge your Branch to Master.

 “How do I export and save different versions of my Abstract files?”

 Many people make the mistake of trying to treat their files in Abstract the same way they treated them before implementing Abstract.
 Where you used to export files and save different versions (e.g. Alden_Account settings page_V5_final), now you simply commit your changes in Abstract and a “version” is saved.
 Where you used to backup your files to Dropbox, Google Drive, or Box, now all your files, and your entire design workflow, live in Abstract and are backed up on our servers.
-You’re welcome to export an additional backup of your files if that helps you sleep at night.

 “I don’t want to merge all my files together.
 I want to keep them separate!”